MinghuiChen43/awesome-deep-phenomena/README.md

   - Ben Mussay, Margarita Osadchy, Vladimir Braverman, Samson Zhou, Dan Feldman. *ICLR 2020*
   - Digest: We propose the first efficient, data-independent neural pruning algorithm with a provable trade-off between its compression rate and the approximation error for any future test sample.
 Our method is based on the coreset framework, which finds a small weighted subset of points that provably approximates the original inputs.

+- Finding the Needle in the Haystack with Convolutions: on the benefits of architectural bias. [[paper]](https://arxiv.org/abs/1906.06766) [[code]](https://github.com/sdascoli/anarchitectural-search)
+  - Stéphane d'Ascoli, Levent Sagun, Joan Bruna, Giulio Biroli. *NeurIPS 2019*
+  - Digest:  In particular, Convolutional Neural Networks (CNNs) are known to perform much better than Fully-Connected Networks (FCNs) on spatially structured data: the architectural structure of CNNs benefits from prior knowledge on the features of the data, for instance their translation invariance.
+The aim of this work is to understand this fact through the lens of dynamics in the loss landscape.

 - A Signal Propagation Perspective for Pruning Neural Networks at Initialization. [[paper]](https://arxiv.org/abs/1906.06307) [[code]](https://github.com/namhoonlee/spp-public)
   - Namhoon Lee, Thalaiyasingam Ajanthan, Stephen Gould, Philip H. S. Torr. *ICLR 2020*
   - Digest: In this work, by noting connection sensitivity as a form of gradient, we formally characterize initialization conditions to ensure reliable connection sensitivity measurements, which in turn yields effective pruning results.
 Moreover, we analyze the signal propagation properties of the resulting pruned networks and introduce a simple, data-free method to improve their trainability.